 A daunting unpaved road to Bivacco Carmagnola

-Bivacco Carmagnola is a high mountain refuge at an elevation of 2.840m (9,317ft) above the sea level, located in the Province of Cuneo in the Italian region Piedmont.
-It's one of the highest roads of Europe.
+Bivacco Carmagnola is a high mountain refuge at an elevation of 2.840m (9,317ft) above sea level, located in the Province of Cuneo in Italy.
+It's one of the highest roads in Europe.

 Bivacco Carmagnola